restorecommerce/scheduling-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/scheduling-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/scheduling-srv/master.svg?style=flat-square

-A generic microservice for scheduling jobs and emit them over [Apache Kafka](https://kafka.apache.org/).
-Job scheduling is implemented using [kue-scheduler](https://github.com/lykmapipo/kue-scheduler) which is a job scheduler utility for [kue](https://github.com/Automattic/kue), backed by [Redis](https://redis.io/).
-This service provides a [gRPC](https://grpc.io/docs/) interface for scheduling new jobs and modifying the existing jobs using CRUD operations.
-Jobs can also be created asynchronously using Kafka.
-The scheduled and recurring jobs are persisted within an ArangoDB instance so that in case Redis goes down the jobs will be scheduled once the service starts up again.
-The jobs emitted to Kafka can be consumed by other microservices.
-After processing the job an event is then emitted by the respetive microservices indicating job failure or completion.
+A generic microservice for scheduling jobs and emitting them over [Apache Kafka](https://kafka.apache.org/).
+Job scheduling is implemented using [kue-scheduler](https://github.com/lykmapipo/kue-scheduler) which is a job scheduling extension of [kue](https://github.com/Automattic/kue) backed by [Redis](https://redis.io/).
+This service provides a [gRPC](https://grpc.io/docs/) interface for scheduling new jobs as well as manage the existing ones.
+Jobs can also be managed asynchronously using Kafka.
+The jobs emitted to Kafka can be consumed by other microservices which listen to the `queuedJob`.
+After processing the job an event should be emitted by the respective microservice indicating job failure or completion.
+A job is always deleted upon being receiving failure or completion data, unless it is a reccurring job.

 ## gRPC Interface